 Both men and women may inherit and pass on BRCA1 or BRCA2 mutations.
-According to the Mayo Clinic, families that typically pass on BRCA defects have the following characteristics:
+Families that typically pass on BRCA defects have the following characteristics:

 - Breast cancer in two or more close relatives, such as a mother and two sisters

 - Early onset of breast cancer in family members, often before age fifty

 - History of breast cancer in more than one generation

 - Cancer in both breasts in one or more family members

 - Eastern and Central European (Ashkenazi) Jewish ancestry, with a family history of breast and/or ovarian cancer (researchers have identified two types of BRCA1 mutations and one BRCA2 mutation that are especially prominent in this group)